SoftUni-Internal/interactive-content/EN/06-Unit-Testing/04-Dependencies.md

 # Dependencies

-It is important to understand that not many components live on their own without reliance on other components.
+It is important to understand that not many components live on their own without the reliance on other components.

 Instead of creating a components, that are close-coupled to each other we can use **dependency injection** to improve the **separation of concerns**.

-You can read more detailed information about [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)

 Basically, dependency injection is a concept of giving a component all the things it needs from outside.